 Two of the web hosting companies that proved us wrong were precisely Namecheap and Bluehost.
 Since we want to help you put your ideas online affordably and effectively, we will give you detailed information about the two hosting providers.

 The minute one hears that Namecheap powers over 10 million domains and 1.5 million websites worldwide, one knows that this hosting provider is a worth-it choice.
 Namecheap is more than just a hosting provider; they are also (mainly) a domain name registrar, which means you can buy a name yet host your website elsewhere.

 Headquartered in Los Angeles, California, Namecheap has about 750 employees ready to be at your service.
-The person responsible for the foundation of the company is CEO Richard Kirkendall, who in 2000 decided to create a hosting provider that will help people get online quickly.
+The person responsible for the company’s foundation is CEO Richard Kirkendall, who in 2000 decided to create a hosting provider that will help people get online quickly.

 The success of Namecheap is due to the large list of services it offers.
 The 30 days money-back guarantee is also something customers like (we as well) since they can be calm that if they are not happy with what they get, they can quit and not lose money.

 Here are some of the things Namecheap offers:

 - One WordPress site that is ready to use

 - Cloud servers with great speed